Topological insulators and geometry of vector bundles: Preface

-The notes are based on the material of one-semester course taught by the author in the Moscow State University.
-The intended audience includes beginning graduate students and advanced undergraduates.
-Prerequisites are kept to the bare minimum: the reader must be familiar with vector calculus in mathematics and Dirac formalism in quantum mechanics.
-The text includes exercises, many of which are straightforward checks, but some can be more challenging.
+The text is an extended version of the lecture notes for a one-semester course taught by the author at Moscow State University.
+The audience of the course included beginning graduate students and advanced undergraduates.
+The specialties of the students varied from theoretical and experimental condensed matter physics to high-energy theory.
+Formal mathematical prerequisites for the course include vector analysis and basic linear algebra.
+In the physical part, the reader should be familiar with electromagnetism and non-relativistic quantum mechanics.
+Knowledge of basic solid state theory will be helpful, but is not necessary, as we will introduce all needed concepts.
+The text contains exercises, which are an integral part of the course.
 It is important to solve or at least attempt all of them before moving to the next topic.
+If an exercise is referenced later in the text, it contains a list of links to the corresponding exercises or sections (the latter are marked with \S\, symbol).
 The \defn{boldface} font is used to indicate the first mention of a term, accompanied by its definition.

-While most of the material is not new, there are some novelties in presentation and interpretation, such as: \begin{itemize} \item Vector bundle picture for acceleration of particle on a ring in Sec.~\ref{Sec:ParticleRing}. \item Construction of spectrum for dimerized charge pump from the level (anti)crossing spectra of individual dimers in Sec.~\ref{Sec:EndStatesDimer}. \item Interpretation of Bloch Hamiltonian as a section of a non-trivial real vector bundle used to explain symmetry-enforced band crossings in Sec.~\ref{Sec:TopoSymCons}. \end{itemize}